 The assurance of water supply is a concept that plays an integral and important part in the supply of water to users within the water supply systems.
-The approach followed to implement and manage this concept is not necessarily the same in each country as explained in the subsections to follow.
+The approach followed to implement and manage this concept is not necessarily the same for each of the water supply system forming part of the entire Orange/Senqu basin.